-Luxury travelers absolutely love San Pedro, because it offers a ton of luxury accommodations such as beautiful resorts and private houses where you can relax and enjoy the serene scenery between diving, snorkeling and exploring downtown San Pedro.
+Luxury travelers absolutely love San Pedro, because it offers a ton of luxury accommodations such as beautiful resorts and private houses where you can relax and enjoy the serene scenery between diving, snorkeling and exploring San Pedro.

 How to get around Ambergris Caye

 Golf carts are by far the most popular mode of transportation around Ambergris Caye.
 You can rent a golf cart at many shops around downtown San Pedro.

 Bringing your drone to Belize

 Belize has very strict rules when it comes to bringing a drone here.

 To be allowed to bring a drone here and to operate it, you are required to have a special permission.
 So don’t make my mistake, and have your drone confiscated at the airport in Belize City when you try to clear the customs.
 If you want to fly your drone in Belize, get proper paperwork ahead of your trip.

 What is Ambergris Caye known for?